pandeyAmit4/Mock-API-Server/README.md

-# MockFlow
+# Mock API Server

-A powerful and flexible mock API server with dynamic data generation, built-in admin interface, and real-time configuration.
+A flexible and feature-rich mock API server for development and testing.

 ## Table of Contents
 - [Features](#features)